Activities related to the Great East Japan Earthquake

 Organizational Framework in the Event of a Major Earthquake

-Under the Chugai Earthquake BCP, the following organizational hierarchy is to be set up to respond if a large-scale earthquake with an intensity of 6 or higher occurs in the vicinity of a Chugai business site.
+Under the Chugai Earthquake BCP, the following organizational hierarchy is to be set up to respond if a large-scale earthquake with an intensity of 6- or greater occurs in the vicinity of a Chugai business site.

 Ensuring Awareness within the Company